-The Distributor shall not be required to take any legal or other action unless fully indemnified to its reasonable satisfaction for all costs and liabilities that may be incurred or suffered by the Distributor in so doing and not attributable to the Distributor's negligence, bad faith, recklessness, wilful default or fraud in the performance of its obligations or duties and if the ICAV and/or the Manager require the Distributor to take any action of whatsoever nature which in the reasonable opinion of the Distributor shall be indemnified and held harmless by the ICAV out of the assets of the relevant Fund in any reasonable amount and form satisfactory to the Distributor as a prerequisite to taking such action.
+The Distributor shall not be required to take any legal or other action unless fully indemnified to its reasonable satisfaction for all costs and liabilities that may be incurred or suffered by the Distributor in so doing and not attributable to the Distributor's negligence, bad faith, recklessness, wilful default or fraud in the performance of its obligations or duties and if the ICAV and/or the Manager require the Distributor to take any action of whatsoever nature which in the reasonable opinion of the Distributor might render the Distributor liable for the payment of money or liable in any other way, the Distributor shall be indemnified and held harmless by the ICAV out of the assets of the relevant Fund in any reasonable amount and form satisfactory to the Distributor as a prerequisite to taking such action.

 Notwithstanding any provision of the Distribution Agreement, the Distributor shall not seek whether in any proceedings or by any other means whatsoever or wheresoever to have recourse to any assets of any Fund of the ICAV in the discharge in all or any part of the liability which was not incurred on behalf of that Fund.
 If the Distributor shall succeed by any means whatsoever or wheresoever in having recourse to any assets of any Fund in the discharge in all or any part of a liability which was not incurred on behalf of that Fund, the Distributor shall be liable to the ICAV to a sum equal to the value of the benefit thereby obtained by the Distributor.
-If the Distributor shall succeed in seizing or attaching by any means, or otherwise levying execution against, any assets of a Fund in respect of a liability which was not incurred on behalf of that Fund, the Distributor shall hold those assets or the direct or indirect proceeds of the sale of such assets on trust for the ICAV and shall keep those assets or proceeds separately and identifiable as such property.
+If the Distributor shall succeed in seizing or attaching by any means, or otherwise levying execution against, any assets of a Fund in respect of a liability which was not incurred on behalf of that Fund, the Distributor shall be discharge of the sale of such assets on trust for the ICAV and shall keep those assets or proceeds separately and identifiable as such property.
 If, following the realisation of all of the assets of the relevant Fund and subject to the application of such realisation proceeds in payment of all claim(s) relating to the relevant Fund (if any) and all other liabilities (if any) of the ICAV ranking pari passu with or senior to the claims which have recourse to the relevant Fund (hereinafter the "Relevant Date"), the claims are not paid in full: